-Applicants are required to sign a sworn statement to the effect that all information supplied is true and that all income from formal or informal sources is declared.
+Applicants are required to sign a sworn statement on the application form to the effect that all information supplied is true and that all income from formal or informal sources is declared.

 Any Person who supplies false information will be disqualified from further participation in the scheme.
 He/she will also be liable for the immediate repayment of subsidies received dating backwards until the beginning of the financial year.
 If the correction for disqualification is discovered and done within the first (3) three months into the new financial year, the correction will be effected including the old financial year that was just concluded.
+The CFO and the Manager Revenue may extend the correction period according to the prevailing circumstances.